b4shnhawx/Deauth-packets-injection/README.md

 make install
 ```

-Finally we need to install DWA.
+Now we need to install DWA.
 For this, we need to clone the git and decompress the tar.
+Finally we execute the `installer.sh` and the script will be installed!
 ```sh
 cd ~
 git clone https://github.com/davidahid/Deauth-packets-injection